tfranzel/drf-spectacular/docs/faq.rst

 Check the :ref:`blueprints` for already available fixes.
 If there aren't any, learn how to do easy :ref:`customization`.
 Feel free to contribute back missing fixes.

-If you think this is a bug in *drf-spectacular*, open a `issue <https://github.com/tfranzel/drf-spectacular/issues>`_.
+If you think this is a bug in *drf-spectacular*, open an `issue <https://github.com/tfranzel/drf-spectacular/issues>`_.

 My Swagger UI and/or Redoc page is blank